 5. Try Foam Weatherstripping for Heavier Doors

 For heavy, solid wood doors, foam weatherstripping may be a sturdier anti-slam solution than felt pads.
-The idea behind this solution is the same – the foam weatherstripping will slow down the door as it closes and will muffle the sound of it closing.
+The idea behind this solution is the same: the foam weatherstripping will slow down the door as it closes and will muffle the sound of it closing.

-6. Put a Pinch Guard on Your Door
+6. Place Pinch Guards on Your Door